NUMERATION OF THE

 -- and not a part of one: not half of one, or a third, or a millionth.
 Those parts of a continuous unit we name with fractions or decimals.
 And so we speak of whole number arithmetic and whole number numeration; it does not include fractions or decimals.

 To do arithmetic, the numbers obviously must have names and symbols.
 The names (in English) for the whole numbers are "One, two, three, four" and so on.
 We call them the counting-names; sometimes the counting-numbers.

 (They are also the names of what are called the natural numbers.)

 The symbols that refer to the numbers are "1, 2, 3, 4," and so on.
 They are called numerals.
 The student is no doubt familiar with Roman numerals.
 'V' is the Roman numeral for this number:

 '5' is the Arabic numeral.
 For it was the Arab mathematicians who introduced them into Europe from India, where their forms evolved.
 "Five" is the English word.

 0 (zero) is also called a whole number.
 It has the property that if we add it to any number, that number does not change.
 2 + 0 = 2.

-Again, a number in arithmetic, as when we speak of a number of children, is what we actually distinguish and count, not the name or symbol that we count with; for the name could be in any language.
-Nevertheless, it has become common to call the numerals themselves -- 1, 2, 3, 4, and so on -- "numbers."
+Again, a number, as when we speak of a number of children, is what we actually distinguish and count, not the name or numeral that we count with; the name in each language, after all -- "cinco," "cinq," "fünf" -- refers to the same number.
+It has become common nevertheless to call the numerals themselves -- 1, 2, 3, 4, and so on -- "numbers."

 Children often learn the concepts of arithmetic with manipulatives, which are actual numbers -- physical units -- such as matchsticks or blocks.
 They enable